gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 the view that every concept has a set of necessary and sufficient conditions.

-Most concepts — game, art, language, knowledge — have family resemblance structure.
+Most concepts (game, art, language, knowledge) have family resemblance structure.
 Philosophers who search for essential definitions are searching for something that does not exist.